smulbean/MNIST-spotter/README.md

 - python version: 3.10.7

 ## Run the server
-- `flask run`, this will run the flask server on your locals, and you can use the route `/predict` using POST method to run the model
+- `python -m flask run`, this will run the flask server on your locals, and you can use the route `/predict` using POST method to run the model

 ### How to test the route?
 - Download postman